Editor’s Note: This post was originally published in October 2020 and has been updated for accuracy and comprehensiveness as of June 2023.

 You can’t afford to be timid.
 So break out the big type – a bold font – an arrow – a highlighted box – to call attention to the action you want your prospect to take.

 Whether it’s a phone number, a website, or a physical address, don’t make your customer scan through too much copy to figure out how to take their next step.
-And personalization, with a PURL, QR code, or customized map, really says that you have their specific interests, and a solution, to offer.
+And personalization, with a PURL, QR code, or customized map, really says that you have their specific interests, and products or services to offer.

 Wrapping It Up